Experience Spirituality at Arulmigu Sri Rajakaliamman Glass Temple, Johor

 There are some small things that you should observe once you’re inside the shrine.
 These things include

-- Always move along the right side in temples as it shows deep reverence for the Buddha.
+- Always move along the right side in temples as it shows a deep reverence for the Buddha.

 - When the crowd is big, visitors should move away from the doors to make traffic flow.